Kwarf/adventofcode/2025/day05/README.md

 I thought the puzzles would be way harder by now given that there's only going to be 12 days.

-I will admit that part 2 felt a _bit_ like cheating, just pulling in a library and changing basically 3 lines of code...
+~~I will admit that part 2 felt a _bit_ like cheating, just pulling in a library and changing basically 3 lines of code...~~

+I removed the lib I used for part 2 and wrote my own logic for it.

 ```
 % cargo run --release -q